Story #2619

 Which content types would this be for?
 Unlike the other features of this report which can be done generically, this metadata checking has to be implemented differently for each content type.
 That is ok, but each one will take additional effort.
 Which types do you need this for?

-Updated by rchan over 6 years ago
+Updated by rchan almost 7 years ago

 There was earlier mention of RPM only.
 Can we confirm and clarify that this is the only content type planned to be supported with this issue?